Skip to main content

 Almost no one wakes up one morning and decides to become addicted to fentanyl.
 In our admissions office, the pathways we see repeat themselves with painful regularity.
 The first is legitimate pain management — a sports injury, a car accident, a C-section, or an oral surgery that led to a prescription, then tolerance, then dependence, then a cutoff that pushed the person toward the street supply.
 The second is counterfeit pills purchased on Snapchat, Instagram, or from a classmate, marketed as Percocet, Xanax, or Adderall but pressed with fentanyl.
 The third, and most heartbreaking, is cross-contamination, where fentanyl is mixed into cocaine, methamphetamine, or heroin and the person using has no idea they have just taken an opioid.

 Each of these pathways matters because it changes how families should think about prevention and recognition.
 A teenager who has never “done drugs” in any traditional sense can still die from a single counterfeit pill.
 A person with a decade of sobriety from alcohol can relapse on cocaine and be killed by a substance they never chose.
-This is why education — the kind you are doing right now — is one of the most protective tools a family has.
+Fentanyl Addiction is why education — the kind you are doing right now — is one of the most protective tools a family has.

-One of the most important shifts a family can make is to stop seeing addiction as a series of bad choices and start seeing it as what modern medicine has confirmed it is: a chronic, relapsing brain disease.
+One of the most important shifts a family can make is to stop seeing opioid and fentanyl addiction as a series of bad choices and start seeing it as what modern medicine has confirmed it is: a chronic, relapsing brain disease.
 The American Psychiatric Association, the American Society of Addiction Medicine, and the National Institute on Drug Abuse all classify substance use disorder as a medical condition involving measurable changes in the brain’s reward, stress, and self-control circuits.
 This framework is not an excuse for harmful behavior — it is a scientific foundation that actually makes recovery possible, because it points to real, evidence-based treatment rather than willpower or punishment.

 When a person uses fentanyl repeatedly, the brain adapts in measurable ways.
 The reward system becomes dulled, so ordinary pleasures like food, conversation, and sex stop registering.
 The stress system becomes hypersensitive, which is why withdrawal feels unbearable and why small stressors can trigger overwhelming cravings.
 The prefrontal cortex — the part of the brain responsible for planning, judgment, and impulse control — becomes less able to override those cravings.
 Understanding this biology helps families stop asking, “Why can’t they just stop?” and start asking the more useful question: “What treatment does my loved one need to heal this brain disease?”